LRongeart/shotmanager/README.md

 >Column 1 - Shows: Lists all available shows/projects from your main folder
 >Column 2 - Folder Category: Shows ASSETS, SHOTS, or other category folders
 >Column 3 - Asset/Shot Name: Lists individual assets or shots within the selected category
->Column 4 - Files: Shows all files in the 'nuke' subfolder (NUKE scripts are highlighted)
+>Column 4 - Files: Shows all files in the `nuke` subfolder (NUKE scripts are highlighted)

 How to Use
 >Select a Show: Click on a show name in the first column